SysBio-FAIRplex/FAIRgit/science-harmonization/documentation/DataHarmonization.md

 Genetic data (from arrays and sequencing) is standardized to dosages of alternate alleles from the reference sequence (gr38) and columns are annotated in the $CHR\_$POS\_$REF\_$ALT format as rsIDs and other nomenclature can be non-specific or redundant.
 These take the form of PLINK2 binaries.

 For transcriptomics and proteomics, normalized counts tables are provided with unique sample IDs.
 These normalized counts are aggregated on the gene level and appended with ENSEMBL gene IDs, as they are unique and specific.
 These normalized counts are surveyed for skewness and kurtosis in an automated manner and reviewed by analysts.
 When necessary, to normalize the data log transformations are undertaken.
 Residualization via linear regression is used to account for dataset-level covariates such as batch, chemistry, or cell composition, etc on a case-by-case basis for statistical adjustment.
 Normalized and adjusted data is then z-transformed with either case and/or control groups per dataset as a reference point to scale the data into a uniform numeric space.
 Principal components analysis of all interoperable omics data is used to generate an additional FAIRplex-specific set of covariates, with 10 component loadings to be available for use in analyses across data sources.
 Counts data and principal components take the form of tabular data easily readable in R or python housed alongside additional participant-level metadata in dataset-specific HDF files discussed later in the Data Modeling vignette.
-Industry standard packages such as Harmony[^merged_core_dti_docs-17] will be leveraged for this processing.
+Industry standard packages such as <a href="https://www.nature.com/articles/s41592-019-0619-0">Harmony</a> will be leveraged for this processing.

-[^merged_core_dti_docs-17]: <https://www.nature.com/articles/s41592-019-0619-0>

 # Summary level data